 I've tried other ways to quit, and they didn't work.

 I'm ready to ask my doctor about prescription and over-the-counter medicines.

 I think I need help with nicotine withdrawal symptoms, such as grouchy behavior and being nervous, hungry, or not staying focused on what I'm doing.

 I'm ready to find out about using support such as professional counseling.

 Use the following space to list any other important concerns you have about this decision.

 What is your overall impression?

 Your answers in the above worksheet are meant to give you a general idea of where you stand on this decision.
-You may have one overriding reason to have or not have surgery for scoliosis.
+You may have one overriding reason to use or not use medicine.

 Check the box below that represents your overall impression about your decision.